Image by NanoStockk from iStock

 Image by Joe from Pixabay

-The Six Simple Rules approach identifies four ways to extend the shadow of the future:
+The Six Simple Rules approach recommends four strategies to extend the shadow of the future:

-• Tighten the feedback loop by making more frequent the moments when people experience the consequence of the fit between their contributions.
+• Tighten the feedback loop by increasing the frequency of moments when people experience the consequences of the fit between their contributions.

-• Bring the endpoint forward, notably by shortening the duration of projects.
+• Bring the endpoint forward by shortening the duration of projects.

-• Tie futures together so that successful moves are conditioned by contributing to the successful move of others.
+• Tie futures together so that successful moves are conditioned on contributing to the success of others.

-• Make people walk in the shoes they make for others.
+• Ensure people walk in the shoes they make for others.

-Architecture practice can extend the shadow of the future in multiple ways:
+Architecture practice can play a crucial role in extending the shadow of the future through various methods:

-• The Data Foundation can create transparency and provides data necessary to model the future.
-I’ve used such data to create many simulations and roadmap options.
+• Lightweight Architectural Analytics can create transparency and provide the data necessary to model the future.
+This data can be used to develop simulations and roadmap options.

 Rule 6: Reward Those Who Cooperate

 Lastly, the Six Simple Rules approach recommends that when you cannot create direct feedback loops embedded in people’s tasks, you need management’s intervention to close the loop.
-Managers must then use the familiar performance evaluation tool but in a very different way.
+Managers must then use the familiar performance evaluation tool but in a very different way to reward those who cooperate.

 Image by StockSnap from Pixabay

-Architecture practice can reward cooperation by making it easier for everyone to help others and ask for help.
+Architecture practice can facilitate rewarding cooperation by making it easier for individuals to help others and ask for help:

-• Adding diverse data sources to the Data Foundation can create transparency about cooperation opportunities and challenges.
+• Adding diverse data sources to Lightweight Architectural Analytics can create transparency about cooperation opportunities and challenges, supporting a more collaborative environment.

 Questions to Consider